omidarmat/onLearn/sql.md

 # Database-side validation and constraints

-When a user sends some data to the server to be stored on the database, there should be some validation process on the way in order to prevent not relevant values or types to be inserted into the database.
-For instance, the price of a product can never have a negative value, or some fields are strictly required and cannot be left empty.
+When a user sends some data to the server to be stored on the database, there should be some **validation** process on the way in order to prevent not relevant values or types to be inserted into the database.
+For instance, the price of a product can never have a negative value, or some fields are strictly **required** and cannot be left empty.
 There are some solutions for this.
 In some situations you can do validations on the back-end (server) while in others you may do it directly inside the database.
 This was the first scenario.
 The second scenario is a bit different.

 Imagine the company doesn't have the required resources to create a user interface and web server to power it.
 So data would have to be inserted directly into the database by an admin user.
 Now that data validation should be performed by the database itself.
 Postgres has a way of implementing data validation.

 So, where should you implement validations eventually?
-The best approach is to spread validations accross all three.
+The best approach is to spread validations accross both.
 There are benefits for doing it in both:

 | Web server                                        | Database                                                             |
 | ------------------------------------------------- | -------------------------------------------------------------------- |